What is keratoconus?

 How does it affect vision?

-As suggested above, Keratoconus results in blurry and distorted vision, but it can also cause your eye to become short-sighted - this would make distant objects seem blurred and closer objects would be clearer.
-Other symptoms can include eyes appearing red and sore and the patient may experience more sensitivity to light.
+As suggested above, keratoconus results in blurry and distorted vision but it can also cause your eye to become short-sighted - this would make distant objects seem blurred and closer objects would be clearer.
+Other symptoms can include eyes appearing red and sore, as well as this the patient may experience more sensitivity to light.